 SR HS Team QuarkCharm was invited to deliver oral presentation at the 2019 ISS R&D Conference.

-The program was put on hold as the old SPHERE has retired, and will be transitioning to the new Astrobee Free Flyers Satellite.
-The High School Tournament with the new Astrobee will be announced as soon as it is ready.
+The program was put on hold as the old SPHERE has retired since 2020 for the transitioning stages to the new Astrobee Free Flyers Satellite.
+In the Winter of 2025, the High School Tournament with the new Astrobee was relaunched.

 Daniel Xue, Mehal Kashyap, Arya Nagabhyru, Rishi Purohit, Prateek Humane (1st Captain), Julian.Lee (2nd captain), Jeffrey Cheng (2nd captain).